orbitdb/field-manual/05_Customizing_OrbitDB/02_The_Store.md

 And why shouldn't you?
 ### Disadvantages
 - You will have to learn about a lot of OrbitDB internals.
 (This can be seen as an advantage by some)
-- You will have to test your own data types and ensure, they actually are a CRDT.
+- You will have to test your own data types and ensure, they actually are a CRDTs.

+It is on you and your use case, to determine whether you need a custom store.

+If you think you don't, maybe just read on or skip to [chapter 4 about custom Access Controllers](04_AccessControllers.md), since that may still be interesting for you.

 ### Isomorphic bookends
 You should be able to